antonynyt/raspi-fancontrol/README.md

 --timer {start,stop}  Start or Stop the systemd timer to manualy control the fan.
 --status              Print the timer status.
 If it's turned On or Off.
 ````
-Note : it require sudo permission.
+Note : it require sudo permission.<br>
-/!\ The script can be used by bad people to do something else since you have write permission.
-A fix can be to only authorize root to write the executable.
-I need to investigate further.
+/!\ Be carful which permission you give the file.

 ## Todo
 - [ ] Change the temperature detection process